 The Feedback Segment Retransmission Bitmap subfield indicates the requested feedback segments of an HE Compressed Beamforming report.
 If the bit in position n (n = 0 for LSB and n = 7 for MSB) is 1, then the feedback segment with the Remaining Feedback Segments subfield in the HE MIMO Control field equal to n is requested.
 If the bit in position n is 0, then the feedback segment with the Remaining Feedback Segments subfield in the HE MIMO Control field equal to n is not requested.

+The Trigger Type subfield is set to 1 to indicate Beamforming Report Poll variant.

 Modify 9.3.1.23.5 as shown in revision marks (changes relative to 802.11ax draft 1.2):